Choosing the Best Charitable Giving Approach

 Learn about the benefits of six different charitable giving approaches to help maximize the impact of charitable giving.

 Improving the world through charitable giving is an important priority for many individuals.
-More than a third of high-net-worth individuals entering their 50s cited helping others as a primary concern regarding their wealth.1 Because maximizing the impact of philanthropic giving is typically a top priority, donors should understand the various structures available for making their gifts to determine which best meet their objectives.
+More than a third of high-net-worth individuals entering their 50s cited helping others as a primary concern regarding their wealth.1 Because maximizing the impact of philanthropic giving is typically a top priority, donors should understand the various structures that are available for implementing their charitable gifts to determine which option best meets their personal objectives.

 When choosing a charitable giving vehicle, some key factors a donor should consider are: